Tips for each level in New World Fishing

 • throw your line the shortest distance possible so you can spend less time launching it.

-• When reeling in the fish, gake the indicator green - but be sure to maximize time spent in the green zone.
+• When reeling in the fish, gKeep the indicator in the green - but be sure to maximize time spent in the green zone.

 • Let it close completely and open it again as far as possible before it turns orange, and repeat.

-• When you have finished reeling in the fish, click once to ignore the animation stall.
+• When you have finished reeling in the fish, Click once to skip the animation stall.

 Does size matter?